GinkgoPie/UC-fun-kit-spaceship-shooting-game/README.txt

 		        - Set orientation of both Funkits so that both boards 'Up's' are facing each other (USB connection ports facing each other)
 		        - A dimly lit room and clear path free of obstructions for better IR connectivity
+                - To start playing, press the navswitch down

 Key Features:   - Players' bullet appears on the opponents board and interacts with it
 		        - Ability to interact with a ship using the Funkits' navswitch